mlflow/mlflow/docs/source/tracking.rst

 The artifact store is a location suitable for large data (such as an S3 bucket or shared NFS file system) and is where clients log their artifact output (for example, models).
 ``artifact_location`` is a property recorded on :py:class:`mlflow.entities.Experiment` for default location to store artifacts for all runs in this experiment.
-Additional, ``artifact_uri`` is a property on :py:class:`mlflow.entities.RunInfo` to indicate location where all artifacts for this run are stored.
+Additionally, ``artifact_uri`` is a property on :py:class:`mlflow.entities.RunInfo` to indicate location where all artifacts for this run are stored.